-37. Conduct at facilities
+37. Access to facilities

-- (1) No person may enter a waste handling or a waste disposal facility for any purpose other than the disposal of waste in terms of this by-law and only at such times and between such hours as the municipality may determine and display on a clearly visible notice board at the entrance of the waste handling or waste disposal facility. - (2) Every person who, for the purpose of disposing waste enters a waste handling or a waste disposal facility must- - (a) enter and leave the facility at the designated entrance and exit points; - (b) supply all the particulars required regarding the source and composition of the waste, which waste may be inspected by the municipality; - (c) follow all instructions with regard to access to the actual disposal, transfer or recycling point and the place where and the manner in which the waste should be deposited; and - (d) where applicable, purchase or show the required disposal coupon in accordance with the weight of the waste disposed. - (3) No person may bring any intoxicating liquor or narcotic substances into any waste handling or waste disposal facility. - (4) The municipality may prescribe the maximum size of a vehicle allowed to enter a waste handling or waste disposal facility.
+- (1) No person may enter a waste handling or a waste disposal facility for any purpose other than the disposal of waste in terms of this by-law and only at such times and between such hours as the municipality may determine and display on a clearly visible notice board at the entrance of the waste handling or waste disposal facility. - (2) Every person who, for the purpose of disposing waste enters a waste handling or a waste disposal facility must- - (a) enter and leave the facility at the designated entrance and exit points; - (b) supply all the particulars required regarding the source and composition of the waste, which waste may be inspected by the municipality; and - (c) follow all instructions regarding access to the actual disposal, transfer or recycling point and the place where and the manner in which the waste should be deposited. - (3) No person may bring any intoxicating liquor or narcotic substances into any waste handling or waste disposal facility. - (4) The municipality may prescribe the maximum size of a vehicle allowed to enter a waste handling or waste disposal facility.